2024-01-ITI415/mod1b-projects-HA-Hamza-GITHUB/README.md

 Navigate your ball through the game environment, avoiding projectiles launched by the enemy.
 The longer you survive, the higher your score.

 ## Design Frameworks
-The design of Roll-and-Survive is influenced by principles of [mention specific design frameworks, e.g., minimalism, user-centric design].
-These principles guide decision-making in terms of user experience, visual aesthetics, and overall gameplay dynamics.
+The design of Roll-and-Survive is influenced by principles of MDA.
+As the project is rather on the simpler side (due to it being a prototype), my main example of this is: Surviving -> Updated Highscore -> Satisfied Player for achieving a new score.

 ## Acknowledgments
 - Roll-a-ball project (for inspiring the player controls)